Eating out –

 La Saracena

-This long-established and highly distinctive Irish-Italian-American-Canadian themed bar is located a short distance outside Capena on the Via della Mola Saracena.
+This long-established and highly distinctive bar is located a short distance outside Capena on the Via della Mola Saracena.
+It had a Gothic theme last time we visited, but before that it was sort of Irish-Italian-American-Canadian.
 The ambience and decor are hard to beat (if you like that sort of thing) so it’s worth stopping by for a beer.
 If you decide to stay and eat, a pizza is probably a better choice than a burger.

 La Reggia